Sports in the New York metropolitan area: Ultimate

+The New York Rumble were a professional ultimate (commonly called "ultimate frisbee") league that competed in Major League Ultimate (MLU) from the league's inaugural season in 2013.
+MLU suspended operations in 2016.

+The New York Empire, also founded in 2013, compete in the Ultimate Frisbee Association (previously called the American Ultimate Disc League).
+The Empire won championships in 2019, 2022, and 2023.

+In 2019, the Premier Ultimate League, a women's professional ultimate league, was formed with the New York Gridlock as a founding member.
+The Gridlock won their first championship in 2024.

 eSports

-The New York Excelsior (NYXL) are an American professional Overwatch League (OWL) team representing New York City as one of 12 founding members of the Overwatch League.
+The New York Excelsior (NYXL) was an American professional Overwatch League (OWL) team representing New York City as one of 12 founding members of the Overwatch League.
 NYXL competes as a member of the league's Atlantic Division.
+The team folded when the Overwatch League folded on January 23, 2024.

-The New York Subliners are an American professional Call of Duty League (CDL) team based in New York City, announced as one of the first five cities to own a spot in the CDL.
+The Cloud9 New York are an American professional Call of Duty League (CDL) team based in New York City, announced as one of the first five cities to own a spot in the CDL.
+The C9NY won the 2023 Call of Duty League Championship as the New York Subliners.